craigmiller160/Locus-Framework/README.md

 + Package and class based scanning is mutually exclusive.
 Only one or the other can be specified in the Locus XML configuration.
 + Expanded reflective method calls to include add/remove for collection based operations.
 + Spun off reflection logic into independent CM160-Utils project, and included that project as a dependency.
++ Added UIThreadExecutor logic, which provided a plugin mechanism for client code to ensure that all access to views only occurs on the appropriate UI Thread.
 + Code refactoring and improvements.

 **Version 1.0**